Membean is an incredibly effective way to learn words and permanently remember them.

 A commodious room or house is large and roomy, which makes it convenient and highly suitable for living.

-A convalescent person spends time resting to regain health and strength after having a medical problem, such as an illness, injury, or operation.
+A convalescent person spends time resting to gain health and strength after a serious illness or operation.

 Something that has curative properties can be used for curing people’s illnesses.